rachel-o-donnell/black_and_white_beauty/TESTING.md

 &nbsp;

 # CSS
-Jigsaw Wc3 validation - passes without error
+Jigsaw Wc3 validation - passes without error * all pages tested but screenshots are no different so chose to only add one &nbsp;

 ![CSS](./docs/css/Screenshot%202023-05-31%20at%2011.43.09.png)
 | Testing | Results |
 |--------|---------|